Elevated Blood Lead Program

 Additional questions may be directed by e-mail to [email protected]

 Lead poisoning occurs when lead enters the body through contaminated air, food, water, dust, or soil and builds up in the blood and soft tissue.
 Anyone can have lead poisoning, but children are more at risk because they are more likely to chew non-food items, more likely to get lead dust on their hands, and they absorb lead more easily than adults.
 Most children with increased lead levels in their blood do not have any obvious symptoms and only find out they have been exposed to lead during routine screening.
 Even low levels of lead can have negative effects over time, especially on mental and physical development.

-Lead was commonly used in paint, plumbing components, gasoline, batteries, bullets and other materials before it was known to be toxic to humans.
-In 1978, lead was banned from use in paint in the United States.
+Lead was commonly used in paint, plumbing components and other materials before it was known to be toxic to humans.
 Older homes and structures may still have lead based paint.
 As old paint breaks down over time, it creates lead dust which can be ingested.
+(In 1978, lead was banned from use in paint in the United States.)

 While lead based paint from homes built before 1978 is one of the most common sources of exposure, there are many other things that may contain lead.

 - Ceremonial and/or religious powders (kajal, kumkum, sindoor, khol)

 - Spices contaminated with lead (especially turmeric, cumin, chili powder)

 - Imported or antique glazed pottery, ceramics, or pewter dishes

 - Some types of jewelry

 - Folk/Traditional medicines (Greta, Azarcon, Ghasard, Daw Tway)